-This is the website for the Bioethics Committee at UC Davis Health.
-(If you are looking for the Ethics Committee at UC Davis Health instead to request a patient ethics consult, the on-call pager number is: 916-739-0714)
+This is the website for the Bioethics Program at UC Davis Health.
+(If you are looking for the Bioethics Committee at UC Davis Medical Center to request a bioethics consult, the on-call pager number is: 916-739-0714)

 Welcome to the Bioethics Program

 The program began in 1996 when Dr. Erich H. Loewy became the first School of Medicine Alumni Association Endowed Chair of Bioethics.
 The Alumni Association established the Endowed Chair to affirm the importance of ethics education in the medical school curriculum, as well as to provide a resource in bioethics to the entire University.
 When Dr. Loewy assumed the status of emeritus faculty, a national search was undertaken and in 2007, Dr. Ben A. Rich was named the Endowed Chair of Bioethics.

 The University of California, Davis and its UC Davis Health have expanded significantly since the establishment of the Bioethics Chair, and the Program will be expanding as well to address the ever-increasing need for bioethics involvement in and consultation with the clinical research enterprise of UC Davis Health.
 Core and associate faculty participate in the UC Davis Medical Center Bioethics Committee and its clinical bioethics consultation service.
 Through collaborative initiatives, the Bioethics Program also has linkages with the clinical departments, such as the Division of Pain Medicine (Anesthesiology and Pain Medicine) and the Center for Perinatal Medicine and the Law (Obstetrics and Gynecology), as well as the School of Law, the School of Veterinary Medicine, and the College of Letters and Science.